wahwynn/statista-case-study/README.md

     fastapi dev main.py
     ```

-1. Visit the api docs page and use the swagger UI to test endpoint
+1. Visit the api docs page and use the swagger UI to test endpoint.

     http://127.0.0.1:8000/docs

+    You can explore available endpoints and the expecte payload schema.
+To interact with the endpoint click the "Try it out" button at the top right of each endpoint.
+This will allow you to submit to the endpoint and see the results.